nginxinc/nginx-azure-workshops/labs/lab4/readme.md

    >**Note:** We made use of Sign in interactively method for this workshop
     ```bash
     az login

     ```

-1. Once you have logged in you can run below command to validate your tenent and subscription ID and name.
+1. Once you have logged in you can run below command to validate your tenant and subscription ID and name.
    ```bash
    az account show

    ```

 2. Optional: If you have multiple subscriptions and would like to change the current subscription to another then run below command.